 Finding the Cause of Your Neck Pain

 Finding the cause of neck pain begins with a complete history and physical examination.
-After the history and physical exam, your doctor will have a good idea of the cause of your pain.
+After the history and physical exam, your doctor will better understand the cause of your pain.
 To make sure of the exact cause of your neck pain, your doctor can use several diagnostic tests.
-These tests are used to find the cause of your pain, not to make your pain better.
-Regular X-rays taken in the doctor’s office are usually a first step in looking into any neck problem and will help determine if more tests are needed.
+These tests will find the cause of your pain.
+Regular X-rays taken in the doctor’s office will begin the first step in looking into any neck problem and will help determine if more tests are needed.

 Examples of questions that might be asked include: